openhab/openhab-addons/bundles/org.openhab.binding.mycroft/README.md

 ## Channels

-The Mycroft thing supports the following channels :
+A Mycroft thing has the following channels:

 | channel type id              | Item type | description                                                                                    |